oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/05-operations/operations-hpa.md

   20. In the OCI Cloud Shell type

     ```bash
-    <copy>kubectl get deployment storefront</copy>
+    <copy>kubectl get deployment mushop-storefront</copy>
     ```

     ```
     NAME           READY   UP-TO-DATE   AVAILABLE   AGE
-    stockmanager   1/1     1            1           4d2h
     storefront     1/1     1            1           4d2h

     ```

-The number of pods is now back to one (it may be that you get a report of 2 pods still running, in which case try getting the deployments again a little bit later).
+The number of pods is now back to one (it may be that you get a report of 2 pods still running, in which case try getting the deployment again a little bit later).

 ## Task 4: Autoscaling on other metrics
 We have here looked at how to use CPU and memory to determine when to autoscale, that may be a good solution, or it may not.
 Kubernetes autoscaling can support the use of other metrics to manage autoscaling.